 AMENDMENTS

 This Constitution may be amended by the Congregation in the following manner: An amendment may be initiated by the vote of the Board of Trustees provided notice of the proposed amendment is included in the call for the meeting; or it may be initiated by a written petition filed with the Secretary of the Congregation and signed by at least forty (40) members of the Congregation setting forth the proposed amendment.
 Notice of the proposed amendment shall be given to members together with the notice for the annual meeting or notice of a special meeting called for the purpose of amending this Constitution.
-The amendment shall be read at the next annual meeting called for that purpose, and if such proposed amendment receives the affirmative vote of at least two-thirds (2/3) of the members present at such meeting, it shall become part of the Constitution.
+The amendment shall be read at the next annual meeting or special meeting called for that purpose, and if such proposed amendment receives the affirmative vote of at least two-thirds (2/3) of the members present at such meeting, it shall become part of the Constitution.